azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 [Back to top...](Readme.md#contents)

 ### Extending ARM Template Checker for your organization
-> **Note:** This is a draft, we are currently working on couple of areas to make the experience more seamless.

 If you are using [ org-policy ](../07-Customizing-AzSK-for-your-Org) feature, you can extend/customize the ARM Template Checker for your organization such as (a) by adding new controls to existing services or (b) by adding support to scan altogether new services (currently not supported by ARM Checker).
 In this section, let us walk through the steps required to do so.
 However, before learning about extending ARM Template Checker, let us first understand how it works.